 - Open pedestrian underpasses to allow for maximum natural lighting to enhance a feeling of safety and comfort.
-The use of landscape and appropriate materials will contribute to the comfortable pedestrian environment (A). - Plan and integrate transit connections and access into the corridor design to enhance the community interface with future transit systems. - Consider the relationship of communities to the location of rest areas, recreation portals, chain-up stations, etc. The location and design of these facilities will follow standard federal requirements and will also consider potential community impacts and benefits such as resident access to recreation, traveler use of community services and amenities, tourist accommodations, etc. - Locate safe pedestrian crossings in conjunction with existing or planned pedestrian circulation networks.
-Pedestrian networks should provide access to community parks, recreation trails, attractions, and businesses as well as between city districts (B, C).
+The use of landscape and appropriate materials will contribute to the comfortable pedestrian environment (A). - Plan and integrate transit connections and access into the corridor design to enhance the community interface with future transit systems. - Consider the relationship of communities to the location of rest areas, recreation portals, chainstations, etc. The location and design of these facilities will follow standard federal requirements, yet also consider potential impacts and benefits to communities such as resident access to recreation, traveler use of community services and amenities, tourist accommodations, etc. - Locate safe pedestrian crossings in conjunction with existing or planned pedestrian circulation networks.
+Pedestrian networks should provide access to community parks, recreation trails, other attractions and businesses, and between city districts (B, C).

-A / Safety and accessibility is improved by open, day-lit connections and a clear separation of vehicular and pedestrian circulation.
+A | Safety and accessibility is improved by open, day-lit connections and a clear separation of vehicular and pedestrian circulation.

-B | Connections and linkages should facilitate access to nearby recreational trails and activities.
+B/ Connections and linkages should facilitate access to nearby recreational trails and activities.

-C | Pedestrian bridge crossings reconnect the community when bisected.
+C/ Pedestrian bridge crossings reconnect the community when bisected by the roadway.